seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part24-Going-Forward.md

 ### 4. Good engineering habits to build in now, before the project grows further

-- **Automated tests around the ledger engine specifically** — postJournalEntry (Part 10) is the single highest-value thing to have real automated tests for (balanced entries succeed, unbalanced ones throw, single-line entries are rejected).
-We tested this manually throughout the course; formalizing it into a real test suite (e.g. with Vitest) pays off enormously as the codebase grows.
+- **Automated tests around the ledger engine specifically** — `postJournalEntry` (Part 10) is the single highest-value thing to have real automated tests for (balanced entries succeed, unbalanced ones throw, single-line entries are rejected).
+We tested this manually throughout the course; formalizing it into a real test suite (e.g. with Vitest) pays off enormously as the codebase grows and you're less likely to manually re-verify every time you touch related code.
 - **Splitting environments properly** — separate Clerk apps and Neon database branches for development vs. production (mentioned as optional in Part 23) becomes much more important the moment real user data is involved.
 - **Monitoring and error tracking** — once deployed for real users, consider a tool like Sentry to catch and alert on production errors you won't be watching your terminal for.
 - **Rate limiting and abuse prevention** — especially once file uploads (Part 21's CSV import) and public-facing forms are live on the internet.